aliu917/cs329h_proj/README.md

 - Analyze detailed scores in `out/results/{run_name}/similarity_results.csv` and `llmjudge_results.csv`
 - Examine overall metrics in `*_result.txt` files
 - Review grouped breakdowns in `*_grouped_results.txt` to see how IPS weighting performs across different user segments
-- Compare BERT similarity vs LLM-as-judge evaluations to understand model performance from different perspectives
+- Compare BERT similarity vs LLM-as-judge evaluations to understand model performance

 ## Expected Runtime and Computational Requirements

 ### Hardware Requirements

-All training runs (run*.ipynb files) were done using a L4 TPU on Google Colab.
-Either L4 TPU or A100 will work as the models need at least 22GB RAM in order to complete the 5 training epochs.
+All training runs (run*.ipynb files) were done using a L4 GPU on Google Colab.
+Either L4 GPU or A100 will work as the models need at least 22GB RAM in order to complete the 5 training epochs.

 ### Expected Runtimes

 **Training (all run-.ipynb files):**

-Training times for the toy dataset experiments were pretty reasonable, within 15-30 minutes using the L4 TPUs.
+Training times for the toy dataset experiments were pretty reasonable, within 15-30 minutes using the L4 GPUs.
 For the full PRISM dataset, running on the entire train set was unreasonable (tqdm quoted 20+ hours) so I ran on a filtered subset for the first 200 users and it took around 5-6 hrs for the full (all) model training and 3-4 hours for the sampled (IPS and no IPS) model training.

 **Inference (all eval-.ipynb files):**
 For inference, I used the T4 GPUs.
 Inference took around 30mins to an hour for each notebook.